The course is divided into 2 parts. Part 1 is taught over 2½ days and covers 4 key areas:

 The date of each examination will be confirmed during the first and last session.
 If participants fail one exam they can re-sit the examination up to 2 times.
 However, their mark for that exam will be capped at 50%.
 If participants fail 2 exams, they will have to re-sit in same exam year.
 There will be a small charge to re-sit an examination.
 More information on re-sits is available in the student handbook.

 Tapestry is committed to delivering the highest of standards for both course delivery and course material.

 ICSA is responsible for quality assurance of the assessment, through moderation of the exam material and the marking.

 An award ceremony will take place after completion of the course.
 A prize will be presented by the ICSA to the best overall student.
-On successful completion of the course, you will also be entitled to use the letters ‘Cert.ICSA’ after your name.
+On successful completion of the course, you will be invited to take up affiliated membership of the Chartered Governance Institute.